dneise/DataTakingMainPage/README.md

 # FACT - Data Taking Manual

+ First Time?
+Ask your nearest expert for a computer account in La Palma.

  Print the [list of important phone numbers](https://trac.fact-project.org/wiki/Protected/ContactInfo).

-## Before first shift:

-Ask your nearest expert for a computer account in La Palma.

-## On your shift:
+## Your Shift:

  * Begin well in advance (1h), so in case of problems, you can call an expert and fix stuff.
  * open